 One of the worst things about the process of retiring is that you get asked a hundred times things like, “What do you plan to do with retirement?”
 “Do you have any exciting travel planned?”
 “What’s on your bucket list?”
-I wanted to say “My retirement plan is simply to go on doing the things I have always done, but more so” and “I plan to attend as deeply as I can to whatever time is left for me on this wonderful planet.”
-Instead, I usually said the usual things that people expect to hear.
+I want to say “My retirement plan is simply to go on doing the things I have always done, but more so” and “I plan to attend as deeply as I can to whatever time is left for me on this wonderful planet.”
+Instead, I usually say the usual things that people expect to hear.

 * * *

 Over the years, I have written a number of articles for SNS that address the idea of cultivating inner resources so that we can become less dependent on external resources.
 We live in a very externalized society that has an economic system that promotes our dependence on external resources.
 That people are so easily bored is a great boon to that economy.
 Bored people make great shoppers.